Welcome to the Science Department

 Science at KS3 is about inspiring the students and engaging them in a stimulating learning environment.
 Within the classroom students will be given the opportunity to take part in practical activities as well as theory based tasks.

-The new KS3 offers students to discover learning through the 10 big ideas in science and the 4 big ideas about science.
+The AQA KS3 programme of study offers students to discover learning through the 10 big ideas in science and the 4 big ideas about science.
 These are promoted around the department in large speech bubbles for all to see.
 In lesson time the focus is on pupil discovery, whereby the students learn by doing and finding out for themselves.
 This is promoted by staff by having a “big picture” for the lesson which might involve a question that the students need to work together in finding the answer by the end.
+The specification can be downloaded using this link: http://www.aqa.org.uk/subjects/science/ks3/ks3-science-syllabus

 The 10 Big ideas in science: